faizaubc/Design-Patterns/README.md

 # Design-Patterns
-This repository includes examples different C++ design patterns
+This repository includes examples of different C++ design patterns